filamentgroup/dialog/README.md

-> Hello!
-We recommend using the [dialog HTML tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) now that it's [well supported](https://caniuse.com/dialog).
-We're no longer maintaining this repository.
+:warning: This project is archived and the repository is no longer maintained.
+We recommend using the [HTML dialog tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) now that it's [well supported](https://caniuse.com/dialog).

 # dialog